 EARLY ASSURANCE UNDERGRAD ADMISSION REQUIREMENTS

-CSU undergrad students must meet all the requirements in section A and at least 2 of the requirement in Section B to apply.
+CSU undergrad students must meet all the requirements in section A and recommended students meet at least 2 of the criterias in Section B when applying:

 SECTION A (must meet all of the following requirements)